stacks-network/docs/src/pages/understand-stacks/atlas-how-it-works.md

 The node will instead rank a set of peers as being more or less ideal for being neighbors.
-In DHTs, the degree of preference a node exhibits to another node is usually a function of the node's self-given node identifier (e.g. a node might want to select neighbors based on proximity in the key space).
+In DHTs, the degree of preference a node exhibits to another node is usually a function of the node's self-given node identifier (for example a node might want to select neighbors based on proximity in the key space).

 The preferential attachment property means that an adaptive adversary can game the node's